REAL-Lab-NU/REAL-Reading-Group/README.md

 ## Guidelines for Presenters

 1. Upload your presentation slides to this GitHub repository.
-2. Share the papers you plan to present at least one week before your presentation.
+2. Share the papers you plan to present at least two days before your presentation.
 3. For Research Presentations:
    - Share one or two papers that you consider exceptional.
    - The papers can be from various fields related to machine learning.